quantumoon/anti-plagiarism/README.md

 This is an introductory programming problem for a deep learning course from Tinkoff.

-The code consists of two parts essentially: the Levenshtein distance and the ML.
+The code consists of essentially two parts: the Levenshtein distance and the ML.

 In the ML part I've fitted my model (gradient boosting on trees) for binary classification with following labels: